smart-city-software-platform/data-collector/README.md

 # How to use

-> We development a [step-by-step](https://gitlab.com/smart-city-platform/data_collector/wikis/basic-setup) to configure the application.
+> We developed a [step-by-step](https://gitlab.com/smart-city-platform/data_collector/wikis/basic-setup) to configure the application.
 After configuring the application, it should be possible to request data and filter it from a some parameters.

-> We make a [manual](https://social.stoa.usp.br/poo2016/projeto/group-3-data-collector) to understand our API.In this manual can be found a data structure used to return the data and some usage examples.
+> We developed a [manual](https://social.stoa.usp.br/poo2016/projeto/group-3-data-collector) to understand our API.In this manual can be found a data structure used to return the data and some usage examples.

-> We development a [pub/sub](https://gitlab.com/smart-city-platform/data_collector/wikis/pub-sub) system,to be possible receive a notification every time that a new data is collected.
+> We developed a [pub/sub](https://gitlab.com/smart-city-platform/data_collector/wikis/pub-sub) system,to be possible receive a notification every time that a new data is collected.

 # Setup and references